 At that point our colleagues in acute medicine had also started a prof-to-prof service and they found that if a referral into acute medicine from the regional GP was answered by a consultant or senior doctor, then 20% could access alternative care.

-Consultant Connect and the use of prof-to-prof advice really did provide us with a good platform for when a couple of years later COVID hit, and we were able to use that resource to support our COVID activity as well.”
+Consultant Connect and the use of prof to prof clinical decisions really did provide us with a good platform for when a couple of years later COVID hit, and we were able to use that resource to support our COVID activity as well.”

 - Impact of COVID/ rapid redesign of front doors/ impact during COVID peak